UMDLARS/CYLGame/README.md

 ```
 pip install -U flask flask-compress flask_classful Flask-Markdown ujson littlepython msgpack gevent
 ```

-## Setup
-Clone this repo and add the path to the repo to your path variable.

-Ex. export PYTHONPATH=$PYTHONPATH:/path/to/add/CYLGame

 ## Play a game
 Go here and download the repo: [https://github.com/UMDCYL/applehunt](https://github.com/UMDCYL/applehunt)